-The accumulated other comprehensive loss component of shareholders' equity increased from a deficit of \$1.9 million at January 2, 2000 to a deficit of \$5.5 million at December 31, 2000, primarily due to the decrease in the value of the Australian dollar relative to the United States dollar in connection with our Australian and New Zealand operations.
+The accumulated other comprehensive loss component of shareholders' equity increased from a deficit of \$5.5 million at December 31, 2000 to a deficit of \$20.8 million at December 30, 2001, primarily due to the adoption of Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivative Instruments and Hedging Activities," and a decrease in the value of the Australian dollar relative to the United States dollar in connection with our Australian and New Zealand operations.
+See "Notes to Consolidated Financial Statements -- Interest Rate Swaps."